|

 Dear Father -

-your usual Sunday letter from us I will just write a line to let you know
+not getting your usual Sunday letter from us I will just write a line to

-we could support ourselves only with us the five dolls seems to go out.
+at that rate we could support ourselves only with us the five dolls seems

-I don't think one will ever cost me anything again for I have learned what
+to go out.
+I don't think one will ever cost me anything again for I have

 my self hoarse, can hardly speak to day.